March 9, 2012

 “Who has the most interesting job at The Gables, I ask you!” exclaimed our Director of Maintenance and Preservation at The Gables.

 “I’d say it’s ME,” he said proudly, as he plunked down a Brazilian coin dated 1803 in front of Gables staff.
 On one side, the weathered old coin showed a globe of the Earth encircled by lines.
-After doing minor research, White saw a resemblance between the coin’s engraved image and the image on Brazil’s modern-day flag.
+After doing minor research, he saw a resemblance between the coin’s engraved image and the image on Brazil’s modern-day flag.

 To dispel any doubt, the Latin words, “circumit orbe” (encircling the orb, or world) along with “pecunia” (money) appear along the edge of the coin.
 On the coin’s other side, the etched letters are harder to read, but a large roman numeral “XX” appears above the date, “1803”.

-White described where he found the old coin as he repaired a window in the Phippen House, which is part of The Gables historic landmark site.
+He described where he found the old coin as he repaired a window in the Phippen House, which is part of The Gables historic landmark site.
 The coin was in a crack in the window frame, having slipped in there likely after it fell on the floor.

 In addition to the Brazilian coin, other coins have been found onsite at The Gables.
 These include a Massachusetts penny dated 1783 (significant because it was issued before the Federal Reserve issued copper cents in 1793); a French penny dated 1783; a Spanish piece of eight dated in the late 1700s, and a Canadian two-cent piece.
 These coins have been inventoried and are part of the archives at The House of the Seven Gables.